Backblaze + Cloudflare

 Click on this file.
 Open the "Friendly URL"

-You should see your library load in.
+You should see your archive load in.
 However, when you try to click on something, there will be some error

 This is because backblaze does not know you are hosting a website.
 To fix this, we need a route translator